 Being original and creative is important to the company, which is why you'll find videos from the Here to Create series online like the Morgan Brian: Here To Create - Adidas.
-This video shows the soccer superstar wearing her own pair of Adidas on the field and talking about how the shoes help her.

 Even if you don't need new shoes, you'll still find plenty of gear you love on the Adidas website.
 Search for apparel and shoes for sports like football or soccer, or take a look at clothing suitable for everyday wear.
 You can also shop for exclusive merchandise designed by Stella McCartney from the official site.

 Here is a list of websites that are alternatives to Adidas to shop using: